 Under certain defined circumstances final-year undergraduate students may appeal against the award of a particular degree class (including Pass degree), or if they have not been awarded a qualification (with no further right of resit).
 You are required to complete a form if you wish to appeal.
 This form, which includes the conditions relating to appeals and contact details for seeking advice on making an appeal, is available via the link further down this page.
-Appeals from final-year students against degree classification are administered by the Examinations Section of the Academic Office.
+Appeals from final-year students against degree classification are administered by the Student Complaints and Academic Casework Team.

 FIRST-YEAR and INTERMEDIATE-YEAR STUDENTS:

 First-year and intermediate-year undergraduate students have the right to appeal only against a decision that they be required to withdraw from their course of study, and then only if they are in possession of relevant evidence which was not available to the Board of Examiners when its decision was reached and can provide good reason for not having made the Board of Examiners aware of this evidence previously.
 You are required to complete a form if you wish to appeal.
 This form, which includes contact details for advice on appeal procedures, is available via the link further down this page.
-Appeals by first- and intermediate-year students are administered by the Faculty Secretariat of the appropriate Faculty Board (please see the appeal form for further details and faculty contacts).
+Appeals by first- and intermediate-year students are administered by the Student Complaints and Academic Casework Team. (please see the appeal form for further details and faculty contacts).

 *No other decisions of Boards of Examiners are open to appeal*.
 Please note the appeal procedures may not be used to challenge the academic judgement of examiners, nor to dispute marks awarded in individual modules or pieces of work.